 The Bill as introduced contained important provisions to require planning authorities to report on the performance of their functions.
 This section has been removed at stage 2.
 We consider that national recognition of improved performance should assist planning authorities to continue to improve and should promote public confidence in the system.
 The concepts of performance management, best value, benchmarking and shared best practice all form part of the modern public sector working environment and improve public confidence.
-We appreciate that there has been a greater focus in recent years on planning authorities reporting voluntarily on their performance but this would merit being formalised.
+We appreciate that there has been a greater focus in recent years on planning authorities reporting voluntarily on their performance, but this would merit being formalised.
 Improvements in performance require sufficient resourcing for planning authorities.
+We support amendments 163 to 167 which seek to reintroduce performance requirements to the Bill.